Scalarm/scalarm_storage_manager/README.md

 In addition, you need to download a MongoDB package for your system and unpack it in the root folder of Storage Manager.
 The folder should be named 'mongodb' - this name is hardcoded in Rakefile.
+Note: you have to start Information Service first.

 * Log Bank is started/stopped with the following commnads: